U8NWXD/oppia-wiki/Lint-Checks.md

 #### General-purpose linter

 The general-purpose linter relies on regular expressions to identify bad patterns in the code, but it is less efficient since it has to run over every file.
-Therefore, if your lint check only needs to look at Python, JavaScript, or TypeScript files, you should use one of the approaches above instead.
+We do not allow adding Python, JavaScript, or TypeScript checks here.
+Instead, you should use [Pylint](#pylint) or [ESLint](#eslint).

+Even though we do not allow new checks to this linter, we explain below how the checks are defined to help you understand the existing checks.

 We define regular expression checks like this: